Cane Corso Puppies for Sale

 Coat & Coat Care

-The short coat is a bit deceiving since it also includes an undercoat.
+The short coat of the Cane Corso breed is a bit deceiving since it also includes an undercoat.
 This unique coat keeps them warm in the winter and cool in the summer.

-Before you buy a Cane Corso puppy, get familiar with the coat care of the breed.
-During shedding season, increase brushing to daily.
+During shedding season, a Cane Corse should have brushing increased to daily.
 Wipe your Cane Corso’s ears with a clean, damp cloth every week and wipe down wrinkles to prevent skin infections.
 Avoid bathing to preserve the coat’s natural oils.